interstellar/starlight/starlight/doc/Protocol.md

 a party needs to maintain the following additional information:

 - `MyPaymentAmount`,
-  the amount of the party's own attempted payment
+  the amount of the party’s own attempted payment
 - `TheirPaymentAmount`,
-  the amount of the counterparty's attempted payment
+  the amount of the counterparty’s attempted payment

 ### Force closing states